ae-utbm/sith/README.md

 ```bash
 brew install xapian
 ```

-If it doesn't work it's because it need [this pull request](https://github.com/Homebrew/homebrew-core/pull/34835) to be validated.

 The development is done with sqlite, but it is advised to set a more robust DBMS for production (Postgresql for example)